shafferma08/trivia-game/notes.md

-Absolutely, here are some notes summarizing the main concepts we've covered in the context of the trivia game code:
+Here are some notes summarizing the main concepts we've covered in the trivia game code:

 1. **JSON Data**: The data for the trivia game is stored in two JSON files: `questions.json` and `users.json`.
 JSON (JavaScript Object Notation) is a lightweight data-interchange format that's easy for humans to read and write and easy for machines to parse and generate.